Quantum-elastic bump on a surface

+satisfies the Schr\"odinger equation, where $\epsilon^2=2 \varepsilon^2$.
+The visual representation of the soliton-like surface and the corresponding probability density $|\psi|^2$ is given in Fig.\ref{fig2}.
+Note that the position of the maximum of the elastic energy and probability density coincide.
+This points to an interesting occurance of localization of the probability density to find a (quasi-) particle where the surface is maximally curved.
+This represents a conformon.
+Conformon represents a localization of at least two types of energies, for example: electronic and elastic, magnetic and elastic, ect.
+Indeed, this conformon separates two domains of the surface where the curvature is vanishing.
+In this case it appears as a quantum-elastic bump along one direction on the surface.

-In conclusion, we state the main observation in the Letter: the shape equation for an elastic open membrane is equivalent to the Schr\"odinger equation on the surface.
-The main consequence is the concentration of the probability density for a (quasi-) particle on the surface where its curvature has a maximum (the elastic energy has a local maximum too).
+In conclusion, we state the main observation in the paper: the shape equation for an elastic open membrane is similar to the Schr\"odinger equation on the surface.
+The main consequence in the quasi one-dimensional case (where one of the principal curvatures is zero) we considered is the concentration of the probability density for a (quasi-) particle on the surface where its curvature has a maximum (the elastic energy has a local maximum too).
+On the other hand the curvature represents the quantum potential in the Schr\"odinger equation which transforms into a nonlinear Schr\"odinger equation and the solution for the wave function is again $ k(s_1)$.
 This mechanism represents a spacial case of a conformon.
-It can be experimentally verified in a setup where a charged drop (water with added phospholipid to make an elastic membrane on its surface) attached to a capillary tube is examined for the distribution of charge on its surface (through a whisker attached to an electroscope) and photographed to reveal the surface profile.
-An analysis of the surface profile can reveal where the elastic energy of the surface is localized.
-Next a comparison with the data on the charge distribution can empirically establish the proposed model which represents an interest in bio and membrane physics as well as microelectronics involving graphene and graphene oxide .
+A similar mechanism has been proposed in [4].
+The proposed model represents an interest in bio and membrane physics as well as microelectronics involving graphene and graphene oxide .